 Areas of focus in occupational therapy can include:

 The right therapy can make a significant difference for individuals with mild autism and can support their journey in navigating daily challenges.
-For insights into managing specific behaviors, consider exploring mild autism behavior management and other resources tailored for families and individuals dealing with autism.
+For practical, day-to-day strategies you can use outside of formal therapy — predictable routines, sensory environment design, and ways to manage social load — see our guide to behavior management strategies for mild autism.

 Challenges Faced by Adults with Mild Autism